qubeyond/qubeyond.github.io/_posts/2025-06-19-SQL-injection-UNION-attack-determining-the-number-of-columns-returned-by-the-query.md

+---
-# SQL injection UNION attack, determining the number of columns returned by the query
+title: "SQL injection UNION attack, determining the number of columns returned by the query"
+date: 2025-06-19
+tags: [sql, writeup]
+---

 ## Links